Keratoconus Treatment in Calgary

 After CXL, vision usually corrects well with glasses or standard soft contact lenses, but in some cases, the corneal shape is still irregular.
 For these cases, specialty contact lenses have the potential to improve vision, in many cases, close to 20/20 vision can be regained with a properly fitted custom lens.
 These lenses are able to establish a spherical shape to the front of the eye, allowing light to focus properly onto the retina.
 At Mission Eye Care, our doctors have highly specialized and post graduate residency training in the fitting of these lenses.
 You can read more about these options here.

-Some surgeons also offer INTACS (intrastromal corneal ring segment) to improve vision, although the results of this procedure vary, and many patients still require glasses or specialty contact lenses after the procedure.
-Rarely, progression of KC continues, causing corneal scarring or thinning of the cornea to such an extent that rupturing of the corneal layers may result.
-In these instances, keratoplasty (corneal transplant) is recommended.
-There are many different types of corneal transplants, the most common types for KC are a full-thickness transplant, or a partial transplant of only the anterior (front) layers of the cornea.
+If the disease is advanced, if there is central corneal scarring, or thinning of the cornea to such an extent that rupturing may occur, then keratoplasty (corneal transplant) is recommended.
+This may involve a full-thickness transplant, or a partial transplant of only the anterior (front) layers of the cornea.
 Many patients will still require specialty contact lenses after transplantation.